tinode/tindroid/README.md

 ## Does not work yet:

 * Deleting messages.
-* Images and other media cannot be sent or received.
+* Video and audio is not handled inline.
 * No end-to-end encryption.

 ## Dependencies on the SDK side (otherwise plain Java):